molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-The **Arrange, Act and Assert** structure helps us to structure the spec.
-We have already covered the *Arrange* phase in the `beforeEach` blocks that render the Component.
-In the *Act* phase, we click on the increment button.
-In the *Assert* phase, we check that the displayed count has incremented.
+The **Arrange, Act and Assert** structure helps us to structure the spec:

+- We have already covered the *Arrange* phase in the `beforeEach` block that renders the Component.
+- In the *Act* phase, we click on the increment button.
+- In the *Assert* phase, we check that the displayed count has incremented.

 ```typescript
 it('increments the count', () => {